-These nonsurgical solutions will enhance daily activities
+These nonsurgical solutions will enhance daily activities and independence.

 Hand pain is more than just annoying.
 The stiffness and swelling that go with it can sap hand strength and diminish the ability to carry out routine functions, like buttoning clothes.